 The fee to compensate the lender for processing the loan

 - Discount points

 Pre-paid interest that will reduce your interest rate

 - Appraisal Fee

-Fee paid to home appraisal prior to closing
+The fee paid to home appraisal before closing

 - Credit report

 Fee for pulling your credit report

 - Insurance that covers any legal damages in the event a seller cannot legally transfer the title.
 This policy protects the borrower and the mortgage lender.